StefanSamba/faq2bot/README.md

  3 Upload in Flow.ai (We'll create that one in the process)

 2.1 Web Scraper.ipynb or Web Scraper.py
 This is the main file for scraping elements from a site.
+You can select the singlepage or multipage folder depending on the set-up of your FAQ page.
 Make sure to adjust:
-- Your page to scrape, see “insert page to scrape” in file
+- Your page(s) to scrape, see “insert page to scrape” in file
 - Elements that represent the questions, see “Create list of questions” in file
 - Elements that represent the answers, see “Create list of answers” in file